Canadian Astronaut Corps

-The Canadian Astronaut Corps is a unit of the Canadian Space Agency (CSA) that selects, trains, and provides astronauts as crew members for U.S. and Russian space missions.
-As of 2025, the corps has four active members.
+The Canadian Astronaut Corps (French: Corps canadien des astronautes) is a unit of the Canadian Space Agency (CSA) that selects, trains, and provides astronauts as crew members for U.S. and Russian space missions.
+As of July 2026, the corps has three active members.

 History

 The original six astronauts selected in 1983 were under the auspices of the National Research Council of Canada.
 They were transferred to the Canadian Space Agency when it was established in 1989.

-Since 1984, when Marc Garneau became the first Canadian in space, nine CSA astronauts have flown on US NASA Space Shuttles and on Russian Soyuz rockets in 15 missions.
+Since 1984, when Marc Garneau became the first Canadian in space, nine CSA astronauts have flown on US NASA Space Shuttles and on Russian Soyuz spacecraft in 15 missions.

 In May 2009, Robert Thirsk flew to the International Space Station (ISS) for a six-month stay, thus becoming the first Canadian to stay aboard the ISS for an extended period.
-On Decemder 1, 2009, after spending 188 days in space, Robert Thirsk returned to Earth aboard a Soyuz spacecraft.
-Canadian astronaut Chris Hadfield, the first Canadian Commander of the ISS, would go on to achieve worldwide fame in 2013 for releasing a music video he recorded on the International Space Station of his version of David Bowie's song "Space Oddity".
-Astronaut Julie Payette would go on to serve as the governor general of Canada, and Garneau would become Minister of Foreign Affairs.
+On December 1, 2009, after spending 188 days in space, he returned to Earth aboard a Soyuz spacecraft.
+Canadian astronaut Chris Hadfield, the first Canadian commander of the ISS, went on to achieve worldwide fame in 2013 for releasing a music video he recorded on the ISS of his version of David Bowie's song "Space Oddity".
+Astronaut Julie Payette went on to serve as the governor general of Canada, and Garneau became Minister of Foreign Affairs.

+In April 2026, during the Artemis II mission, Canadian astronaut Jeremy Hansen became the first non-American to travel beyond low Earth orbit and to the vicinity of the Moon.

 Organization

 The Astronauts Corps is one of seven main divisions within the CSA.
-In addition to its Astronaut Corps, one of the most prominent contributions of Canada to space exploration is the robotic arm on the US space shuttles, the Canadarm.
+In addition to its Astronaut Corps, one of the most prominent contributions of Canada to space exploration is the robotic arm on the US Space Shuttles, the Canadarm.

-There are four active astronauts in the Corps (Jeremy Hansen, David Saint-Jacques, Joshua Kutryk and Jennifer Sidey-Gibbons) and ten former astronauts, eight of whom have gone into space.
-Of the nine current and former Canadian astronauts who have gone into space, two are women: Julie Payette and Roberta Bondar.
+There are three active astronauts in the corps (David Saint-Jacques, Joshua Kutryk, and Jennifer Sidey-Gibbons) and eleven former astronauts, nine of whom have gone into space.
+Of the ten current and former Canadian astronauts who have gone into space, two are women: Julie Payette and Roberta Bondar.

 Qualifications

-The CSA generally recruits astronauts who have degrees as scientists, engineers and/or medical doctors.
-In addition to being Canadian citizens or residents, candidates must meet certain physical standards (including height, weight, hearing and visual acuity) as well as educational requirements.
+The CSA generally recruits astronauts who have degrees as scientists, engineers or medical doctors.
+In addition to being Canadian citizens or residents, candidates must meet certain physical standards (including height, weight, hearing, and visual acuity), as well as educational requirements.

 Members

 Active astronauts

-As of October 2024, the corps has four active astronauts, three men and one woman.
-Only one has previously flown to space and two have assignments to future missions.
+As of September 2026, the corps has three active astronauts, two male and one female.
+Only one has previously flown to space, and one has an assignment to future missions.

 Missions in italics are scheduled and subject to change.